INT 601 - Overview

 Simply go to the ConnectPro web site established for the course found at http://connect.maine.edu/int601/ , enter as a guest, and use the audio facilities or the written chat to ask questions.
 Click the microphone on at the beginning of the ConnectPro session (top of screen – green when on) but then immediately click it again to place it on mute unless you are talking.
-All students at a distance should wear “ear buds” or headphones when talking to prevent echoing effects.
+All students at a distance should wear “ear buds” or headphones when talking to prevent echoing effects heard by in-class students.
 You should be able to see the instructor and the classroom.
 We highly prefer that we can see you so please turn your camera on if you have one.
 If you are sitting in an area with background noise (i.e. coffee shop), please purchase a headphone with a microphone attached so we can hear you without all of the background noise.
 Using the preferences for your computer, check your computer microphone volume to ensure that it is set high so that we can hear you.
-In addition, when within ConnectPro, click on the pull down menu next to the green microphone icon and set your volume near the top setting.
+In addition, when within ConnectPro, click on the pull down menu next to the green microphone icon and set your volume near maximum.
 The ConnectPro system works with greatest utility and flexibility if I allow all students to be “presenters.”
 Therefore do NOT switch the slides or move the window pods since these actions will also move items on the instructor’s screen.

 - Obtain a Skype Account: